-Prerequisite: ACCT 102 C. This course covers the nature, objectives, and procedures of cost accounting and managerial control of operations.
+Prerequisite: ACCT 102 C with a grade of "C" or better.
+This course covers the nature, objectives, and procedures of cost accounting and managerial control of operations.
 It includes job, process, and standard costing; accounting for manufacturing overhead, direct materials and direct labor; budgeting; and cost records and reports.